-In Nagarkot, stay for 2 nights at the Club Himalaya Resort, a lovely mountain lodge built in traditional style, yet stylish and elegant with modernist touches.
+The Club Himalaya Resort is a lovely mountain lodge built in traditional style, yet stylish and elegant with modernist touches.
 The hotel is located on a hillside with wonderful views across the valley and features attractive rooms decorated in pine, a wonderfully decorated restaurant, bar, and 'teahouse' adjacent to the hotel.

 In Godawari we stay at the Hotel View Bhrikuti, a modern hotel, with superb views overlooking the nearby village of Godawari and the high peaks of the Himalaya.

-In Pokhara stay 4 nights at Temple Tree Resort.
 Named after the fragrant temple tree plant frangipani, the resort offers a peaceful and relaxing atmosphere.
 Attractive cottages are set within landscaped gardens.
 There is an outdoor infinity pool, welcoming restaurant and bar.
-There is also a spa where you can have treatments (payable locally)
+There is also a spa where you can have treatments (payable locally).

 On occasion we may need to change the accommodation listed above.
 If this happens, your replacement accommodation will be of the equivalent standard or higher.
 In the rare instance this is not possible, we will contact you in advance.